muratk5n/thirdwave/en/README.md

 ---

-Increased purchase in artillery, in paramilitary but decrease in active personnel.
+Increases in artillery, paramilitary but decrease in active personnel.
 France is \#7 in the global index.

 ---